mag-wolf/BUSCO-to-Phylogeny/README.md

 All three scripts are combined in the script "Do_the_phylogenomics.sh" which can also be found on my github page.

-Does require specific conda environments!
+Does require perl, python3 and anaconda environments!

 by Magnus Wolf 2021 (magnus.wolf@senckenberg.de)
 -------------------------------